paulirish/git-open/README.md

 somewhere into your path (e.g. add the directory to your `PATH` environment or copy `git-open` into an existing included path like `/usr/local/bin`).

-You can use also `npm` to install an OLD (1 year ago) version of this package:
+You can use also `npm` to install this package:

     npm install --global git-open